alanng10/class-lang/Docue/Article/Word/a.md

 Word "service" has meaning that is served.

-Word "central" has meaning that is centralized
+Word "central" has meaning that is centralized.

 Word "tribute" has meaning that is distributed.